-It is a good idea to make a request of the focus person during a performance review.
-A request is different from a demand in that the other person can say no. (And if they say no, it is because they are saying yes to another need of theirs.)
+It is a good idea to make a request for the focus person during performance reviews.
+Requests are different from demands, in that the other person can say no. (And if they say no, it is because they are saying yes to another need of theirs.)
 A request has to be doable and specific.
 The chances of the other person saying yes to a request are higher when you reveal your own heart before you make the request.

-- Express how the other person could contribute to your needs being met. o The other person is free to say yes or no.
+- express how the other person could contribute to your needs being met.
+The other person is free to say yes or no.

 - “I have a hard time staying engaged during meetings in general, and it helps me when a meeting is structured so I know what’s going on.
-I would love for you to support me in that by saying more often, what the frame is for a round and where we are in the process.
+I would love for you to support me in that by saying more often, what the frame is for one round, and where we are in the process.
 Maybe we could put a poster up of the different steps, and then you and we could refer to it?
-That is my request of you because it would help me be more relaxed in meetings.”
+That is my request to you because it would help me be more relaxed in meetings.”